medh01/Active-Bayesian-U-Net/README.md

 ![PyTorch](https://img.shields.io/badge/framework-PyTorch-%23EE4C2C)
 ![Python](https://img.shields.io/badge/python-3.11.11-blue)

-This project is an implementation of **an Active Leraning Framework based on Bayesian U-Net** to improve the segmentation of **human embryo images**.
+This project is an implementation of **an Active Learning Framework based on Bayesian U-Net** to improve the segmentation of **human embryo images**.
 The objective is to optimize **annotation** efforts while maintaining high segmentation performance.
 > *Note: 1*
-This implementation is based on the research paper [Active Learning with Bayesian U-Net for Efficient Semantic Image Segmentation by Isah Charles Saidu and Lehel Csató](https://doi.org/10.3390/jimaging7020037).
+This implementation is inspired from this research paper [Active Learning with Bayesian U-Net for Efficient Semantic Image Segmentation by Isah Charles Saidu and Lehel Csató](https://doi.org/10.3390/jimaging7020037).

 > *Note: 2*
 I highly recommend reading the paper if you are looking to dive deep into this project